Lunar-corp/hooknotifier.js/README.md

-> **This will be available on 2023, January 20th**

-Start to receive push notifications from your app to your phone.
+Receive push notifications from your app to your phone.

 - Lightweight ~8kB
 - No dependencies